AI-powered resource discovery. Free. For everyone who serves.

 2

-Every search, every referral, every annotation generates data the sector has not had - what communities need, where the gaps are, which services actually deliver - with no extra data entry.
+Every search, save, and referral generates data the sector has never had — which services are overwhelmed, which populations can’t connect, where the gaps are.
+No extra data entry.
 The intelligence is a byproduct of the work.

 Our Roots